AbstractBorderStudio/CI2024_lab2/README.md

 I started my research by re-implementing the simplest solution seen during the lectures.

 - First, pick a random city from the avaible cities.
-- Then choose the nearest neighbor until we cover all the cities.
+- Then, choose the nearest neighbor until we cover all the cities.

-The only thing I added was a cycle to optimize the distanze and get the optimum
+The only thing I added was a cycle to optimize the distanze and get the optimum.

 ```py
 EPOCHS = 1000